 Our sheep are polled Wiltshires with stock originally from our nearby neighbors at Jo-Le Farms.
 We have also crossed some of these with a Katahdin ram.
-These sheep shed their wool seasonally.
-Sometimes this means they look a little strange, but it means they do not require shearing.
+These sheep do not require shearing: they either grow medium-length hair or they shed their wool seasonally.
+This can mean they look a little strange, but it means they do not require shearing.
 There are local, independent producers of sheep wool, but to do so takes facilities and resources we do not have.
+We also no longer dock our lambs’ tails.

 These sheep are bred to thrive in our local conditions.
 We move the sheep to new grass approximately every 2 to 5 days, the variance depending on the pasture conditions.
 By moving the sheep frequently we improve sheep health and ensure their manure/fertilizer is distributed in the field and that the grazed paddocks have time to recover and regrow.
 The improvement to pasture health is very noticeable: natural sheep manure is one of the best forms of pasture fertilizer.